buyvtuygJW/VIBE/README.md

 ## Sponsorship

 Zed is developed by **Zed Industries, Inc.**, a for-profit company.
 If you’d like to financially support the project, you can do so via GitHub Sponsors.
-Sponsorships go directly to Zed Industries and are used as general company revenue.
 There are no perks or entitlements associated with sponsorship.